Item 13: Use default implementations to minimize required trait methods

 }

-The final observation about trait methods with default implementations is that new ones can be safely added to a trait even after an initial version of the trait is released.
-An addition like this preserves backwards compatibility (see Item 21) for both users and implementors1 of the trait.
+The final observation about trait methods with default implementations is that new ones can usually be safely added to a trait even after an initial version of the trait is released.
+An addition like this preserves backward compatibility (see Item 21) for users and implementors of the trait, as long as the new method name does not clash with the name of a method from some other trait that the type implements.
+2

-1: This is true even if an implementor was unlucky enough to have already added a method of the same name in the concrete type, as the concrete method – known as an inherent implementation – will be used ahead of trait method.
+If the new method happens to match a method of the same name in the concrete type, then the concrete method—known as an inherent implementation—will be used ahead of the trait method.
 The trait method can be explicitly selected instead by casting: <Concrete as Trait>::method().